-Commitment targeting the policy-markers Deadline Achieved value (Dec.
-23) 2 working-groups with administrations Aug.
+Commitment targeting the policy-markers Deadline Achieved value (Feb.
+24) 2 working-groups with administrations Aug.
 24 1 5-10 administrations invited to the working group Aug.
-24 5 Participants to the working group (including those beyond the administrations) Aug.
-24 38 3 online meetings with stakeholders Aug 24 2 Participants to the online meetings Aug 24 100 30 members participating in a final workshop Aug 24 -
+24 6 Number of participants to the online meetings (from fertiliser end-users and producers) Aug.
+24 10 Participants to the working group (including those beyond the administrations) Aug.
+24 47 3 online meetings with stakeholders Aug 24 2 Number of participants to the online meetings (from the 3 target groups) Aug 24 26 Participants to the online meetings Aug 24 100 30 members participating in a final workshop Aug 24 -

-Table 16.
-Commitments linked to the co-creation activities dedicated to circular fertiliser producers
+Table 21.
+Commitments linked to the co-creation activities dedicated to the public administration